ericwq/gskills/response.md

 * call ```s.sendResponse()``` to send the response to client.
 Here the ***Response-Headers*** and ***Length-Prefixed-Message*** will be sent.
 * call ``t.WriteStatus()``` to send the trailer to end the stream.
 Here the ***Trailers*** will be sent.

-Now you understand the whole picture, let's dive into it one by one.
+Now we know the whole picture, let's dive each part one by one.

 In the following code snippet, some code is folded to avoid distraction.
 ```go